 Right now I am trying to make up an inventory of my life and my needs.
 What do I want?
 What is important in my life?
 One thing I know for sure is that right now I am not happy.
 This means something has to change.
 I need to prioritize.

 Work at the gym is far from ideal, things are not what I want eventually but those things take time and until New Year's I am set so I should shelf my worries about my fitness career for now.
 There is nothing I can do right now, as in today, or even the next week, to speed things along.
 I need to be patient.

 I have been able to find a bit of time to paint again lately so that feels good but it's not much.
 I would like to sell my paintings, even if it's just for a small amount of money.
 I don't like them sitting here, gathering dust and not having anyone enjoying them.
 That's the most important thing.
 I want people to enjoy them and as long as that doesn't happen they have very little value.
 So if anyone is interested, just make me an offer.
-As long as it's reasonable I'll probably accept it. (check my site at titaniasnoek.com) Right now, having them stack up here, it's just frustrating.
+As long as it's reasonable I'll probably accept it (check my Facebook page).
+Right now, having them stack up here, it's just frustrating.
 It feels pointless.